The choice of treatment depends mainly on the location of the tumor, whether it is in the colon or rectum, and the stage of colorectal cancer.

 Clinical Trials Available in South Chicago for Colorectal Cancer

 The cancer centers at Affiliated Oncologists proudly participate in clinical research to help identify better treatment options for cancer patients, including colorectal cancer patients.
 Your colorectal cancer doctor can discuss possible clinical trials available through our clinics.

 Find Colon and Rectal Cancer Treatment Near You

 The comprehensive approach offered by our colorectal cancer team at Affiliated Oncologists combines the most advanced treatments with education and support services.
-Our oncologists specialize in colorectal cancer care and are ready to talk to you about your diagnosis and treatment options.
+If you have been newly diagnosed with colorectal cancer, our oncologists specialize in cancer care and are ready to talk to you about your diagnosis and treatment options.
 Our cancer centers are located throughout South Chicago, including Chicago Ridge, Mokena, Hazel Crest, Palos Heights, and Oak Lawn.